bradwestfall/house-rules/README.md

   username: {
     label: 'Password',
     value: '♠♣♦♥',
-    errors: [ 'Password: Must only contain ASCII character', 'Must be at least 6 characters' ] }
+    errors: [ 'Must only contain ASCII character', 'Must be at least 6 characters' ] }
 }
 ```